 Treasurer: Christine Laskin

-Directors: Brian Gilbert, Patrick Henry, Jim Juknialis, Anna Kozlenko, and Anne Roberto.
+Directors: Paul Costanzo, Brian Gilbert, Patrick Henry, Jim Juknialis, Anna Kozlenko, and Anne Roberto.

 Officers serve from July 1 to June 30 each calendar year.